2013 Shropshire Council election

-Elections to Shropshire Council were held on 2 May 2013 as part of the 2013 United Kingdom local elections.
+The 2013 elections to Shropshire Council were held on 2 May 2013 as part of the 2013 United Kingdom local elections.
 These were the second elections to the unitary authority created as part of local government restructuring in Shropshire, following on from the previous elections in 2009.
 All 74 seats in the 63 electoral divisions (consisting of 53 single member divisions, nine 2-member divisions and one 3-member electoral division) were up for election across Shropshire.
 At the same time, all town and parish council contested elections took place, most notably including Shrewsbury Town Council.

-The Conservative party retained control of the Council, though with a slightly reduced majority, with 3 fewer seats compared to just prior to the election.
+The Conservative party retained control of the council, though with a slightly reduced majority, with 3 fewer seats compared to just prior to the election.

 All locally registered electors (British, Irish, Commonwealth and European Union citizens) who were aged 18 or over on Thursday 2 May 2013 were entitled to vote in the local elections.
 Those who were temporarily away from their ordinary address (for example, away working, on holiday, in student accommodation or in hospital) were also entitled to vote in the local elections.